kpalin/huddinge_tsne_browser/README.md

 huddinge size one.
 The points are colored according to their distance to the representative.
 The circle is at the highest enrichment peak.

-For running the software you need the kmer huddinge distances (all pairs, minimum with reverse complement), kmer counts calculated with jellyfish and a config file to tell the software what to do.
-Script `examples/huddinge_example.sh` in this repo will get you started.
+For running the software you need a tab separated file with header line, kmers on first column and annotation and enrichment number values on other columns.
+Example file is at `examples/enriched_kmers_z99_HOXB13.tsv`